-Why was this power created?The Constitution's Article II, Section 2 gives presidents the power to grant pardons "for Offenses against the United States, except in Cases of Impeachment."
+The Constitution's Article II, Section 2 gives presidents the power to grant pardons "for Offenses against the United States, except in Cases of Impeachment."
 Pardons can free people convicted of crimes from jail terms, formally forgive them without expunging their criminal records, and restore certain rights — to vote, or bear arms, for example.
 The Founders saw presidential pardons as a last resort for people wronged by the courts.
 Otherwise, "justice would wear a countenance too sanguinary and cruel," Alexander Hamilton wrote in The Federalist Papers.
 Still, the "principal argument" for the power, he said, was to restore "tranquility" in case of armed resurrection — which motivated George Washington in granting the first pardon (see below) and Abraham Lincoln's decision to pardon Confederate soldiers and all but the highest Confederate officials.
 When President Trump tweeted he had "complete power to pardon," he wasn't far off — chief executives have almost unlimited latitude to put aside convictions (but only of federal crimes), and they haven't been shy about using it.
 "For most of American history," says political scientist P.S.
 Ruckman Jr., "presidents pardoned frequently, early, and often."

 Typically, offenders make a formal request to the Justice Department's Office of the Pardon Attorney, which advises on executive clemency.
 (The DOJ imposes a five-year waiting period after the pardon seeker's conviction or release.)
 The pardon office evaluates the request, then makes a recommendation.
 There are times, however, when presidents circumvent this process.
 Former Maricopa County, Arizona, Sheriff Joe Arpaio, a staunch Trump supporter, never submitted a pardon request; indeed, he'd yet to be sentenced for a contempt conviction arising from allegedly brutal and discriminatory immigration-enforcement practices.
 Yet the president pre-emptively pardoned him.
 While pardons often do remedy injustice, "presidents have repeatedly used this power for their personal, political, and familial interests," says constitutional scholar Jonathan Turley.

 Abuse can be in the eye — and politics — of the beholder.
 Thomas Jefferson was widely criticized for pardoning allies convicted under the Alien and Sedition Acts.
 More than a century later, President Warren G. Harding was accused of selling pardons for contributions, and gave one to a mob enforcer suspected in 60 murders.
 Franklin D. Roosevelt pardoned Conrad Mann — convicted of running an illegal lottery — mainly because he was a close associate of Kansas City's notorious Democratic boss Tom Pendergast.
 In 1971, Richard M. Nixon granted clemency to Teamsters President Jimmy Hoffa, who was doing 15 years for jury tampering and fraud; in 1972, the powerful Hoffa threw the union's support to Nixon's re-election bid.
 Of course, it was the 37th president himself who benefited from the most hotly debated pardon in U.S. history.

 When Nixon resigned over the Watergate scandal in 1974, he still faced potential prosecution for obstruction of justice and other charges.
 But a month after taking office, President Gerald Ford addressed the nation and offered his predecessor "a full, free, and absolute pardon" for crimes he "committed or may have committed."
 Ford said he'd hoped to spare an already traumatized nation a divisive prosecution of a former president, but many suspected that Nixon had made a deal with his vice president to resign in return for the pardon.
 Ford's pardon contributed to his 1976 election loss to Jimmy Carter.
 "The pardon exacerbated the public's distrust of government," says historian Rick Perlstein, "reinforcing Americans' sense that the president was above the law."
 It was hardly the last pardon to invite that perception.

 George H.W.
 Bush caught heat for pardoning Reagan Defense Secretary Caspar Weinberger, indicted for perjury in the Iran-Contra scandal, along with five other defendants.
 Bush was Reagan's vice president during the illegal sale of arms to Iran, admitted having been present during discussions of the scheme, and was likely to have testified during the trials.
 President Bill Clinton very liberally used his pardon authority to benefit allies, including his own half-brother, Roger Clinton, and fugitive financier Marc Rich.
 Rich was "one of the least worthy recipients of a pardon in modern history" — a fugitive from justice who was "unrepentant for his tax evasion, racketeering, fraud," and illegal oil deals with Iran.
 President Barack Obama granted just 212 pardons, one of the lowest rates of any president.
 He did, however, commute sentences for 1,715 inmates, primarily nonviolent drug offenders serving harsh "mandatory minimums," as well as for ex–intelligence analyst Chelsea Manning, who'd served seven of 35 years for passing secrets to WikiLeaks.

-How might Trump use the pardon?There is speculation he may blunt special counsel Robert Mueller's Russia investigation by pre-emptively pardoning everyone in his inner circle.
+There is speculation he may blunt special counsel Robert Mueller's Russia investigation by pre-emptively pardoning everyone in his inner circle.
 Constitutional scholars disagree about whether Trump has the power to pardon himself.
 But Jeffrey Crouch, author of The Presidential Pardon Power, says a Trump self-pardon could very well backfire.
 A 1915 Supreme Court decision deemed accepting a pardon an admission of guilt.
 "The standard for impeachment — 'treason, bribery, or other high crimes and misdemeanors' — is not criminal, it's political," Crouch says.
 "So an acknowledgment of guilt made via a self-pardon could actually become a starting point for impeachment."